davidalugo/aws-marketplace-eks-byol/README.md

-# Aqua Container Security Platform (CSP) for Amazon EKS
+# Aqua Cloud Native Security Platform (CSP) for Amazon EKS
 This document is for Aqua CSP version 4.6.20099.
 Before you begin, make sure you have a AWS Marketplace Subscription to the [Aqua CSP EKS offer.](https://aws.amazon.com/marketplace/pp/B07KCNBW7B)

 Aqua EKS BYOL listing enables you to add security capabilities to your existing cloud-native workloads on EKS cluster environment.
 Aqua replaces outdated signature-based approaches with modern controls that leverage the cloud-native principles of immutability, microservices and portability.

-This GitHub repo retains the helm charts for Aqua Security's AWS EKS Marketplace offering.
-This readme includes reference documentation regarding installation and removals while operating within AWS EKS.
+This GitHub repo contains the helm charts for Aqua Security's Amazon EKS listing in the AWS Marketplace.
+This readme includes reference documentation regarding installation and removals while operating within Amazon EKS.

 Installation is simple, as Cloud Native apps should be!
-There are minimal prerequisites to attend to in order to deploy Aqua CSP on AWS EKS as defined below.
+There are minimal prerequisites to attend to in order to deploy Aqua CSP on Amazon EKS as defined below.

 >**A word about Helm**
 >